avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 The functions `getValidation` and `getValidatorValidations` would allow to retrieve historical information about the validator set directly from state, notably each validator's performance (uptime) during past validations.
 If we don't keep track of the historical information in the `ACP99Manager` contract, this information will still be available in archive nodes and offchain tools (e.g. explorers).

-### Should uptime be tracked for each `ValidationPeriod`?

-Currently, the `ValidatorUptimeInfo` struct contains the total uptime of a validator during a validation.
-This means that the uptime is tracked for the entire validation, not for each period.

-If we want to track the uptime for each period, we need to figure out how the uptime tracked by the VM can diverge from the validation periods as tracked on the P-Chain.
-There is indeed a delay between the time the `ValidationPeriod` is ended in the `ACP99Manager` state (validator weight set to `0`) and the time the P-Chain registers the weight update.

 ### Is an upgradeable architecture more appropriate?